 Avery looked at his hands.
 “Pyra just walked straight into the path of the quarry worker bus.
 Raven and I called out to her, but she didn’t seem to hear us.
 It was like she was tethered.”

 “I know what I saw.
-She didn’t react, didn’t flinch.
+She was doing hand gestures like she was still playing.
+We screamed at her; she didn’t react, didn’t even flinch.
 There’s no way she heard us.
 And she absolutely did not look depressed.”

 Avery shrugged.
-“All I know is that she wasn’t herself.”
+“All I know is she wasn’t reacting to anything in the real world.”

 Ferrox turned to Garry.
 “Did you notice anything odd with Pyra before the accident?”

 Garry glanced at Steve, who shrugged.
 “We were handling a delivery,” Garry said.
-“Didn’t see her pass the gate—not until we checked the CCTV later.
+“I didn’t see her pass the gate, not until we checked the CCTV later.
 The lunchtime crowd was thick.
-We only realized something was wrong when we heard someone scream.”
+We didn’t notice anything until we heard a scream.”

 Steve nodded.
 “I ran up to the scene.
 I saw her neck misaligned, like it had a high cervical break.
 No pulse, no breath.
 So, as an ex-corpsman, I knew she was gone; there was nothing I could do.”